top of page

 Establishing Uninhabitable Conditions

 First, tenants must demonstrate that living conditions are uninhabitable.
 They must also show that weather conditions contribute to adverse health issues.
 Typically, tenants contact local building authorities or health inspectors for verification.
+Persistent roof leaks, ceiling damage, and mold growth caused by water intrusion are classic examples of conditions that can be considered uninhabitable.

 Notice of Repairs